Bennett, Wisconsin

 Bennett is a town in Douglas County, Wisconsin, United States.
 The population was 597 at the 2010 census.
 The unincorporated communities of Beebe and Bennett are located in the town.

 History

-Bennett takes its name from Richard Bennett, an area settler from the 1880s.
+The town takes its name from Richard Bennett, an area settler from the 1880s.

 Transportation

-U.S. Highway 53, County Road L, and County Road E are three of the main routes in the community.
+U.S. Highway 53, County Road L, and County Road E are three of the main routes in the town.